Pug Age to Human Years Chart (Age Chart Explained)

 In the first year of life, a Pug matures extremely fast—physically and developmentally—reaching a stage comparable to a human teenager.
 After the first two years, aging slows and becomes more gradual, which is why older Pugs don’t “age seven years” every birthday.

-Using this calculator, you can quickly estimate your Pug’s age in human years and then use the age chart below to see where your dog falls in terms of life stage, health needs, and care priorities.
+Using this chart, you can quickly estimate your Pug’s age in human years and then see where your dog falls in terms of life stage, health needs, and care priorities.

 Pug Age to Human Years Chart